Skip to Main Content

 Courses attempted prior to withdrawal from Brooklyn College will count in the calculation of Satisfactory Academic Progress (SAP).
 SAP is calculated annually and is checked when you reapply for financial aid.
 You could be denied future aid if you do not meet our Standards of Academic Progress.

-If you have an outstanding balance on a Perkins and/or Stafford Loan, the date you drop to less than half-time is the date used for the start of your grace period; you will go into repayment as soon as six months after.
+If you have an outstanding balance on a Stafford Loan, the date you drop to less than half-time is the date used for the start of your grace period; you will go into repayment as soon as six months after.
 Please let your lender(s) know when you drop to less than half-time.

 If you withdraw or drop to less than half-time, you must complete an Exit Counseling for your Stafford student loan, which will go into repayment six months after you are less than half time.